 Early Entry Curriculum

 AP and Dual Enrollment credit(s) will be accepted for any course(s), taken prior to the EE1 fall semester, excluding science courses.
-For permission to transfer credit, please follow posted instructions to complete the Transfer Credit Request form here.
+For permission to transfer credit, please review and complete the Transfer Request Form.

 For information on advanced placement (AP) credit, please visit this link.